JesperLekland/react-native-svg-charts/README.md

     x: function, // the function used to calculate the x coordinate of a specific data point index
     y: function, // the function used to calculate the y coordinate of a specific data point value
-    index: number, // the index of the item in the 'extras' array }
+    index: number, // the index of the item in the 'extras' array
+    width: number, // the width of the svg canvas,
+    height: number, // the number fo the svg canvas,
+}
 ```
-There might be additional parameters sent to the `renderExtra` function as well, depending on the chart type.
+There might be additional parameters sent to the `extras` functions as well, depending on the chart type.

-The Line Chart passes the svg path data that rendered the line and also the shadow svg path data.
-The Area Chart passes both the area and line svg path data.
+The `LineChart` passes the svg path data that rendered the line. (argument name `line`)

+The `AreaChart` passes both the area svg path as well as the
+svg path for the line following the upper bounds of the area.
+(argument name `area` and `line` respectively)

 See [Partial Chart](#partial-chart) for use case for this.

-Remember that all components returned by `renderExtra` must be one that is renderable by the [`<Svg/>`](https://github.com/react-native-community/react-native-svg#svg) element, i.e all components supported by [react-native-svg](https://github.com/react-native-community/react-native-svg)
+Remember that all components returned by an `extras` function must be one that is renderable by the [`<Svg/>`](https://github.com/react-native-community/react-native-svg#svg) element, i.e all components supported by [react-native-svg](https://github.com/react-native-community/react-native-svg)

 ![Extras](https://raw.githubusercontent.com/jesperlekland/react-native-svg-charts/master/screenshots/extras.png)